UFC star Max Holloway breaks down in tears while discussing Hawaii wildfires

 Holloway, 31, discussed the events at a pre-fight media day this week, ahead of his featherweight clash with Chan Sung Jung in Singapore on Saturday (26 August).

 “You guys saw how everything went down, how the Lahaina people were let down by the state, by the government,” Holloway said.
 “But the Hawaii community, they stepped up.
-The people stepped up, the Hawaiians stepped up
+The people stepped up, the Hawaiians stepped up.

 “Then, after the Hawaiians stepped up, the world stepped up.
 You guys are seeing everything, people helping – the UFC is helping out with ‘UFC loves Hawaii’ and so on and so on.
 It’s just a tough thing.
 I just shared my story about how some people ended up passing away.